AppleDash/aoc-2024/README.md

 ## Day 10
 These solutions are in Elixir.
 I've written a bunch of Elixir before, usually with the Phoenix framework.
 It's like Haskell if it was a little bit more cool!
 I got lucky - the implementation I chose for Part 1 lent itself easily to being able to solve Part 2 with a 1-line change.

+## Day 11
+These solutions are in C#.
+C# was my very first real programming language, and I've continued to use it ever since.
+My initial solution to Part 1 was the obvious brute-force solution, and then as soon as I saw Part 2 I knew there would be trouble.
+A good friend of mine helped me with coming up with a much better solution, and in the process I learned a lot about how to think about problems like this in non-obvious (to me) ways.